Residence halls that are open to freshmen are:

 It is very common for students not to request a specific roommate.
-In this case, students are assigned random roommates based on their hall preferences and answers to the compatibility questions.
-Students do have the option to request a roommate(s) or neighbor.
-Roommates requesting to live with each other must have identical hall preferences and request each other in order for us to try to make the match.
+In this case, students are assigned roommates based on their hall preferences and answers to the compatibility questions.
+Students do have the option to request a roommate.
+Students may also request a proximity request/neighbor if requesting a single room.
+Roommates requesting to live with or near each other must have identical hall preferences and request each other on both applications in order for us to try to make the match.

 1. Don't panic!